 The Cornucopians are those who believe that advances in technology can take care of society’s needs.
-An increase in population is viewed positively because with more population comes more brains to generate ideas.
+An increase in population is seen as positive by Cornucopians because it brings more brains to generate ideas.
 These ideas develop technology in the form of modern gadgets, procedures, systems, among others, that help address the problems associated with human sustenance and improve people’s quality of life.

 People became more specialized in their work, thus becoming more efficient and more able to respond to problems in human affairs.
 Food production increased considerably as a result of modern, more efficient food production systems.
-Despite increased per capita consumption, virtually enough could be produced from the bounties of the earth.
+The bounties of the earth could produce virtually enough, despite increased per capita consumption.

 There is so much reliance on technology as the human population grows.
-It seems that this reliance on the technological solution is effective in counteracting the predicted negative externalities (to understand what is an externality, read my post titled The Mango Grower and the Beekeeper) of geometric population growth predicted by advocates of the Malthusian theory.
+It seems that this reliance on the technological solution is effective in counteracting the predicted negative externalities of geometric population growth predicted by advocates of the Malthusian theory.

 The Current Situation: Negative Consequences of Population Growth Persists

 While the Cornucopians may be right as technology appears to keep pace with human problems, there are also instances where the Malthusian perspective may be much more acceptable.
 Unabated extraction of natural resources to meet the world’s growing economies’ demand appears to approach the dangers predicted by Malthus.